 Keep-Alive

-The HTTP Keep-Alive header sets parameters for persistent connections when the Connection header is set to keep-alive.
-Keep-Alive is an IANA-registered permanent header, part of the HTTP/1.0 and HTTP/1.1 connection model.
+Persistent connections reduce latency by reusing TCP and TLS sessions across requests.
+The HTTP Keep-Alive header sets idle timeout and request limit parameters for those connections when the Connection header is set to keep-alive.
+The header is an IANA-registered permanent header, part of the HTTP/1.0 and HTTP/1.1 connection model.
 HTTP/2 and HTTP/3 manage connection persistence through their own mechanisms.

 Usage